whalebone/wb-docs/en/local_resolver.rst

   Outbound    TCP         443     data.iana.org                       DNSSEC keys
   =========== =========== ======= =================================== ======================

-  .. warning:: Without communication on port 443 to the domains listed above the resolver won't be installed at all (the installation script will abort).
+  .. warning:: Without communication on port 443 to the domains listed above, the resolver won't be installed at all and the installation script will abort.

   The main function of the resolver to get queries from the customers and answer back to them the answer requires certain ports to be opened on the resolver for the traffic originating from the client subnet or coming to the customer interface.